 - Atilla Aldemir’s recording was offered by Ms. Barbara Hoppe (NO-TE e.U.).

 The author would like to thank for these submissions.
-In fact, the latter two submissions motivated me (after years of pondering the idea), finally to tackle this major project in earnest.
-At the time of this writing, I have no idea how long this set of comparison postings will take (months, if not years).
-So, please, be patient!
+In fact, they motivated me (after years of pondering the idea), finally to tackle this major project in earnest.